The Disappearance of Alice Creed: Plot

 Criminals Vic and Danny kidnap a woman named Alice Creed, the only child of a wealthy family.
 In a secured room, they forcibly strip her of all her clothes, handcuff her to a bed, and gag her – all while wearing jumpsuits and ski masks themselves.
 After taking pictures of her they put a tracksuit on her and a hood over her head.
 The men leave to dispose of all three's clothes and send the pictures to Alice's father for ransom.
 The men refuse to let her out of her shackles, even to go to the toilet, seemingly just to embarrass her.
 Neither shows emotion while humiliating Alice, but Vic mocks Danny for being less calm.

 Vic leaves to make preparations, whilst Danny guards Alice.
 Alice persuades Danny to uncuff her, then grabs his pistol and fires a warning shot.
 To keep from being shot, Danny removes his ski mask and reveals he is her former lover.
 He says he met Vic while in prison and chose her as their victim.
 Danny plans to double-cross Vic and offers to start a new life with Alice and the money.
 As Vic returns, Alice agrees to go along with Danny's plan and be tied back up.
+Danny tries and fails to dispose of the spent bullet casing in the toilet, ultimately forcing himself to swallow it when Vic beats down the door.
+The two then discuss their plans to run away together after collecting the ransom and share a passionate kiss, revealing they were lovers in prison.